fepfitra/fep-blog/src/content/blog/programming/thesistemplate.md

 ---
 title: "Thesis Template conf.typ"
-description: "Ajdust it with your own uni"
+description: "Ajdust it with your own uni, dont forget to change the image"
 date: "2025-5-14"
 ---

+## `conf.typ`
 ```typ
 #import "@preview/i-figured:0.2.4"